PeachyDB-Inc/PeachyDB/README.md

 - **4.j)** A DATEMSK environment variable points to the DATEMSK file, which allows the following formats (%A, %T,%F, %FT%T).

-- **4.k)** As with other database products larger records (much larger than 1K) tend to perform worse in every metric compared to smaller records.
+- **4.k)** As with other database products larger records (larger than 1K) tend to perform worse in every metric compared to smaller records.

 ## 5. SELECT
 Select works under similar constraints as Apache Cassandra